Media freedom in Russia: Government control over the broadcast media

-Observers have noted the loss of the independence of national television stations.
-As stated by the BBC, two out of the three main federal channels Channel One and Russia TV are controlled by the government, since they are completely or partially owned by the Rosimuschestvo (the Federal Agency for State Property Management).
-Instead, state-controlled energy giant Gazprom owns NTV.
+Observers have noted the loss of independence among national television stations.
+As of 2013, the three main federal channels, Channel One and Russia TV, and NTV, are controlled by the government, Channel One and Russia TV because they are completely or partially owned by the Rosimuschestvo (the Federal Agency for State Property Management), and NTV because it is owned by the state-controlled energy giant Gazprom.

 Russia TV (Rossiya) covers 98.5% of the country's territory and is state-owned.
 Channel One (Pervyj Kanal) covers 98.8% of Russia's territory and has a shared state and private ownership (51% state- 49% private).
 However, most of the private shareholders include National Media Group (controlled by the structures of Yuri Kovalchuk, chairman of the Board of Rossiya Bank, one of the largest banks in Russia, and Vladimir Putin's personal friend; and Roman Abramovich, former owner of the Chelsea football club and Putin's ally).
 NTV covers 84% of the national territory.

 According to the Committee to Protect Journalists, "All three major television networks are now in the hands of Kremlin loyalists."
 Indeed, while Rossiya TV (Channel Russia) was state-owned since its foundation in 1991, major shareholders of ORT and NTV (Boris Berezovsky and Vladimir Gusinsky, respectively) sold their stocks to the government and Gazprom in 2000–2001.
 Moreover, TV6, a media outlet owned by Berezovsky, was closed in 2002 using a legal loophole.
 In 2003 TVS channel which was formed mainly of former NTV and TV6 was closed due to financial problems.